Yes, transgender women can produce milk under specific medical conditions, hormonal treatment, and lactation-induction support.

 ➤ Transgender women can lactate under certain conditions.

-➤ Hormonal treatment plays a crucial role in milk production.
+➤ Hormonal treatment and prolactin response play crucial roles in milk production.

 ➤ Not all transgender women will experience lactation.